fredknight/university-projects/ce291-team-project-challenge-(cs)/car-collection-database-application/README.md

   - This directory contains the library dependencies associated with this project.
 As of now there is only one dependency for this project:

     - '**mysql-connector-j-8.0.31.jar**' - This dependency is a driver that provides MySQL connectivity for Java client programs.
-This particular version of the Java matches that of my current MySQL installation version ('**8.0.31**').
+This particular version of the library matches that of my current MySQL installation version ('**8.0.31**').

 - '**src**'